-The key to this will be to balance economic growth with the reduction of $CO_2$ emissions.
-And while the decision to engage in global efforts to cut $CO_2$ emissions was made at COP21, it will be essential to ensure that these efforts are paired with economic growth to make it possible to move forward with them in a sustainable manner.
+The key to this will be to balance economic growth with the reduction of CO2 emissions.
+And while the decision to engage in global efforts to cut CO2 emissions was made at COP21, it will be essential to ensure that these efforts are paired with economic growth to make it possible to move forward with them in a sustainable manner.
+Carbon pricing, as suggested by Policy Paper 2017 of B20 Taskforce - Energy, Climate and Resource Efficiency, might help to do so, although its pros and cons need to be carefully studied before implementation.